seifeltayeb-gla/aeroptimise/README.md

 # Usage
 1. Download `xfoil` executable that matches your system from <http://web.mit.edu/drela/Public/web/xfoil/>
     1. For macOS download 'Xfoil.app' and follow this short guide
+1. Download the desired airfoil coordinate file or alternatively you can download then extract the full 1550 airfoil [zip archive](http://m-selig.ae.illinois.edu/ads/archives/coord_seligFmt.zip).
+Make sure that the coordinate files are in the working directory/same folder as the MATLAB scripts
 1. run `setup.m`
 1.